Log in to Remesh

 How can I export the data?

-What is a Conversation Data CSV?
+What is the Conversation Data CSV?

-What is a Conversation Topline PowerPoint?
+What is the Conversation Topline PowerPoint?

-What is a Participant Data CSV?
+What is the Participant Data CSV?

 Can Participants see all the responses when the question is over?

 Tracking Individual Participants